deleplentie/Data-Analysis/walmart-sales-analysis/README.md

 ### Sales

-1. Total number of sales made in each time of the day on weekdays
+1. Total number of sales made in each city in each time of the day on weekdays
-2. Total number of sales made in each time of the day on weekends
+2. Total number of sales made in each city in each time of the day on weekends
 3. Which of the customer types brings the most revenue?
 4. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
 5. Which customer type pays the most in VAT?